MicrosoftContentModerator/PhotoDNA-QuickStarts/MicrosoftAzure/ImageBatchingCSharp/README.md

 ![](https://github.com/MicrosoftContentModerator/PhotoDNA-QuickStarts/blob/dev/MicrosoftAzure/ImageBatchingCSharp/Documentation/EnterBlobNameIntegratePage.PNG?raw=true)

-Allow the function to update for a minute or two and once the new target is updated your blob will be automatically monitored by PhotoDNA
+Allow the function to update for a minute or two and once the new target is updated your blob will be automatically monitored by PhotoDNA.
+**Please NOTE** any images already existing in the blob at the time of install will be considered 'newly uploaded' and the application should immediately begin scanning those items from blob before resuming normal  timer-triggered functionality.